openETCS/requirements/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/MeetingMinutes_140513.md

 The weekly follow-up meeting (Friday session) had to be cancelled (we need the slot for preparing the ITEA review).
 Instead we are now covering the API issues in the 10:45 - 11:00 slot (part of WP3).

 There is a need for a follow-up Meeting in roughly 4 weeks.
 Details to be clarified.
+A doodle will be sent to clarify the options.

 ### API Requirement Document (Baseliyos)
-Form not sufficient.
-E.g., requirements need to be identifiable.
-Document shall be continued on Github in Repository Requirements.
-The current version is to be sent out to revision.
+Form is not sufficient, e.g., requirements need to be identifiable.
+The [actual document](https://github.com/openETCS/requirements/blob/master/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/Bullit%20point%20openETCS%20requirements_20140511.pdf) is available on Github for revision.
+We will make a proposal on how the document will be aligned with the existing requirement documents.

-### Application Layer Proposal
+### Abstraction Layer Proposal
 * Presentation [Bernd](https://github.com/openETCS/requirements/blob/master/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/openETCS-GenericAPI.pdf)
 * Presentation [Uwe Steinke](https://github.com/openETCS/requirements/blob/master/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/WP3_API_AbstractionLayer.pdf)